Want to start journaling but have no clue how to start?

 Stress Journaling

 This is where you write down everything that you are stressing about.
-This is a great one if you are a worrier, or have a lot going on.
+This is a great one if you are a worrier or have a lot going on.
 Just the act of getting everything on paper can help to release anxiety.
-I often find there is a pattern to the stress, that allows me to fix one or two things, to release most of my stress.
+I often find there is a pattern to stress that allows me to fix one or two things, to release most of my stress.
 Sometimes writing them all out you will instantly know which one that you need to work on.

 Journal Prompts